-Normal mode phonon spectra of bulk, crystalline strongly coupled OCPs have been calculated with varying degrees of accuracy over the past 6 decades both in the absence ~\cite{Clark:1958,Chabrier:1992,Baiko2001} and presence of a strong magnetic field~\cite{Baiko:2009,Usov:1980,Nagai:1982}.
-Here, the interest has frequently been in predicting the thermodynamic properties of OCP such as dense astrophysical objects.
+Normal mode phonon spectra of bulk, crystalline strongly coupled OCPs have been calculated with varying degrees of accuracy over the past 6 decades both in the absence ~\cite{Clark:1958,Chabrier:1992,Baiko2001} and presence of a strong magnetic field~\cite{Usov:1980,Nagai:1982,Baiko:2009}.
+Here, the interest has frequently been in predicting the thermodynamic properties of dense astrophysical OCPs.
 As discussed in previous sections, trapped-ion crystals formed and studied in the laboratory typically are not of sufficient size to form a body-centered cubic lattice in a large fraction of the interior of the crystal.
-In addition, the normal modes that are most straight forwardly excited in the laboratory typically have wavelengths that are long compared to the inter-ion spacing.
+In addition, the normal modes that are most straightforwardly excited in the laboratory typically have wavelengths that are long compared to the inter-ion spacing.
 The dispersion relation of long wavelength modes is insensitive to the details of the lattice structure but can be influenced by the boundary or shape of the ion crystal.

 A trap geometry that is frequently employed in experimental work provides quadratic (frequently called harmonic) confinement in the axial and radial directions.
 See Eqs. (\ref{eq:pseudopot}) and (\ref{eq:rotating_frame}).
 As discussed in Secs.~\ref{sec:rf trap} and \ref{sec:Penning trap}, at low laser cooling temperatures a quadratic confining potential results in uniform density crystals with a spheroidal shape.
-A spheroid is the shape obtained by rotating an ellipse about one of its principal axes.
-Interestingly, a simple exact analytic solution exists for the normal modes of a uniformly charged spheroid, both without and in the presence of a magnetic field.
+Interestingly, a simple exact analytic solution exists for the normal modes of a uniformly charged spheroid, both in the absence as well as in the presence of a magnetic field.
 The treatment assumes that the normal mode wavelength is long compared to the inter-ion spacing so that the mode is well described by cold fluid equations.
 See Refs.~\cite{Dubin:1991,Bollinger:1993} for a detailed description of the cold-fluid equations.

-The modes can be catalogued by two integers $l$ and $m$ where, following the conventions of \onlinecite{Dubin:1993}, $0 \leq m < l$.
+The modes can be catalogued by two integers $l$ and $m$ where $0 \leq m < l$, following the conventions of \onlinecite{Dubin:1993}.
 Here, $l$ and $m$ characterize the functional dependence of the mode potential $\psi$ in terms of associated Legendre functions.
 For example, the solution for the mode potential outside the spheroidal crystal is given by